 The memoir's sequel idea, titled Another Way, is intended to be helpful to the many people who have left their religions in the last decade, but also dives deeper into my life and relationships--especially the one with myself.

-Over one million members have left the LDS church since 2009 (Fred Karger, 2015.)
+Over 1 million members have left the LDS church since 2009 (Fred Karger, 2015.)
 Many Catholics have found it challenging to stay in their religion due to their church's reaction to the sexual abuse of children.
 In Utah, 60% of young people raised in a church have stopped going (Heidi Hatch, 2017.)
 I summarized my own experience of leaving the Mormon church in Making Space.
 Another Way will explain that individual spirituality cannot be controlled or tainted by those seeking power.
 It is mine.
 I am in control of my own belief.
 It's okay to have beliefs after leaving.
 In fact, it is lovely.